Task Definitions

 is automatically created and available for use.

-Task Expiry - Use this to specify a block number after which the task expires and is no longer executable.
-If left blank the Task never expires.
+Task Expiry: Defines a block number after which the task is no longer executable.
+If left blank, the task does not expire by default.

 Usage